maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

     NOTE: A great reference for doing this correctly is Chapter 1 of Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]".

-3. Complete the groundwork tasks.
+3. Complete the groundwork tasks below.

-4. Prep and launch your application
+4. Prep and launch your application.

 ### Groundwork Tasks